vevurka/vevurka.github.io/_posts/2017-03-03-setting_up_project.md

 generated a frisor project for me - the most important file genereted by it is `manage.py`.
 When you run `$ python manage.py` you can see available subcommands.
 I used:

-* `$ python manage.py startproject` and subcommand `startapp` to create project and application.
-It's important to add application to `settings.py` and create url for it in `urls.py`
+* `$ python manage.py startapp` to create an application.
+It's important to add application to project's `settings.py` and create url for it in `urls.py`
 * `$ python manage.py runserver 8080` to start a server on port 8080.
 * `$ python manage.py migrate` - in basic setup it creates sqlite3 database and runs migrations which weren't applied yet.
-Applied migrations are stored in `django_migrations` table.
+Applied migrations are stored in `django_migrations` table in database.

 After setting up database and application I created a basic ORM model for urls I want to store in database:
 {% highlight python %}